-First-time students may apply for admission any time after the completion of their junior year in high school.
+Apply anytime after completion of your junior year in high school.
 First-time admissions standards apply to students who are applying to go to college right after high school graduation and/or have earned fewer than 24 college level credit hours after high school graduation.